-- Poecilia reticulata - This is the common guppy, and this name is widely accepted as the correct name for the species, although it is sometimes referred to as Poecilia (Lebistes) reticulatus by some taxonimists.
+- Poecilia reticulata - This is the common guppy, and this name is widely accepted as the correct name for the species, although it is sometimes referred to as Poecilia (Lebistes) reticulatus by some taxonomists.

 - Poecilia wingei - This is also known as the Endler guppy.
 It's closely related to the common guppy and therefore able to hybridize with it although most hobbyists believe each species should be kept pure.
 These fish are not found in pet stores as often as the common guppy, but they are available.